ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing: Modes of Prompt Engineering and LLM Hypothesis Testing

-{\bf Iterative refinement mode} is characterized by having an already-established evaluation pipeline and/or criteria and \emph{tweaking} prompts and input data through further parametrization or direct edits, setting up one-off evaluations to check effects of tweaks, increasing input data complexity (e.g., extending a spreadsheet), and removing or swapping out models (i.e., to check if one improves performance).
-Users {\bf \emph{tweak / test / refine}}: modify or parametrize some aspect of their chain, test how tweaks affect outputs compared to their ``control'', and refine the chain accordingly.
-The mode is still iterative, but overall, users' criteria and pipeline have largely solidified, and they are looking for further optimization or failure cases.
-Some interview participants had reached this mode, and were refining prompt templates or input data.
+{\bf Iterative refinement mode} is characterized by having an already-established evaluation pipeline and criteria and \emph{tweaking} prompt templates and input data through further parametrization or direct edits, setting up one-off evaluations to check effects of tweaks, increasing input data complexity, and removing or swapping out models.
+Users {\bf \emph{tweak / test / refine}}: modify or parametrize some aspect of their pipeline, test how tweaks affect outputs compared to their ``control'', and refine the pipeline accordingly.
+The key difference between limited evaluation and iterative refinement is in the solidity of the chain: here, users' prompts, input data, and evaluation criteria have largely stabilized, and they are looking to \emph{optimize} (e.g., through tweaks to their prompt, or extending input data to identify failure modes).
+Some interview participants had reached this mode, and were refining prompt templates or scaling up input data.
 The few in-lab participants that had brought in ``prompt engineering'' problems by importing prompt templates or spreadsheets would immediately set up evaluation pipelines, moving towards this mode.

 These modes are suggestive and not rigidly linear; e.g., users may scrap their limited evaluation and return to opportunistic exploration.
 In Sections~7 and~8 below, we delve into specific findings for each study.
-For our in-lab study, we provide three case studies that illustrate each mode, describe how people decided on specific prompts and models, and note conceptual and usability issues.
+For our in-lab study, we describe how people selected prompts and models, how \oursystem{} supports exploration and understanding, and note conceptual and usability issues.
 For our interview study, we focus on what differed from in-lab users.